Accenture/sfmc-customapp/README.md

 -   To the Installed Package add an Application with Login URL https://HOSTNAMEHERE/platformeventapp
 -   To the Installed Package add an Activity with Endpoint URL https://HOSTNAMEHERE/api/platformeventactivity

+### Configure Salesforce

+-   Create a connected App via `Setup => App Manager => New Connected App`
+-   Provide
+    -   A Name
+    -   An Email
+    -   Enable OAuth Settings = TRUE
+    -   Callback URL (You can put both if needed)
+        -   If running locally for dev - https://127.0.0.1:3001/api/platformeventactivity/oauth/response/MID-OF-BUSINESSUNIT
+        -   If running on a server for prod - https://HOSTNAMEHERE/api/platformeventactivity/oauth/response/MID-OF-BUSINESSUNIT
+    -   Permission
+        -   Access and manage your data
+        -   Perform Requests on your behalf at any time
+    -   Require Secret for Web Server Flow = TRUE
+-   Copy the Consumer Key & Consumer Secret

+### Configure Marketing Cloud (Part 2)

+-   Navigate to `App Exchange=> Platform Event App` (or whatever you called this app)
+-   Provide
+    -   Client Id - This is your SFDC Consumer Key
+    -   Client Secret Consumer Secret
+    -   Your Saleforce instace URL
+-   Click Connect

+NOTE: If you get an error like `error=redirect_uri_mismatch&error_description=redirect_uri%20must%20match%20configuration` it is because your redirect URLs in SFDC are incorrect

 ## Data Tools Application